 When Matt was a toddler I obsessed about his intellectual achievement, measuring his progress against benchmarks in books for the first 24 months of his being.
 Inside his baby book, there is a list of 14 words he could say at 12 months, a collection to symbolize his exceptional verbal skills.
 At our first preschool conference, I asked the brand new teacher if he was gifted.
 She was gracious and responded that it was too soon to tell.
 I hope she thought I was whacked because I was.

 We hit a hurdle on the way to Harvard in elementary school.
 Matt couldn’t learn to read or sit still.
 His math skills were iffy too.
 My competitive nature aside, I knew Matt was very able so I went on a quest to “fix” everything.
 I read thousands of pages about ADHD and dyslexia and consulted doctors and psychologists.
 Atlanta has one of the best schools in America for remediating dyslexia so that’s where he went.
 I found the most competitive moms’ favorite tutors and signed Matt up.
 I subjected him to all forms of cutting-edge therapy, from colored film overlaid on paper text to occupational therapy, equine therapy, and visual tracking therapy.

-Parenting a child with ADHD has been a real challenge.
+Parenting a child with ADHD has been the real challenge as a parent.
 Our journey was rocky and long with plenty of blind turns and steep hills.
-ADHD has probably been harder for Matt to manage than dyslexia.
+ADHD has probably been harder for Matt to manage than dyslexia as well.
 There have been a number of hair-raising incidents, including skiing off a cliff because he didn’t notice a sign.
 I’m aware of three speeding tickets.
 Other stories are his to tell.

 Matt survived my relentless attempts to erase dyslexia and ADHD as well as my reign of terror in boy scouts as I nagged him all the way to Eagle Scout.
 Then he went to college and out of my grasp.
 Lo and behold, he became an engineer without my guidance.
 I didn’t absorb this lesson.